Things to Remember During the Teacher Hiring Season (page 2)

 Some organizations have developed programs to help educators identify effective teachers who are a good match for their school or district.
 The Gallup Organization's TeacherInsight-used in dozens of school districts including Milwaukee, Los Angeles, and Austin, Texas-screens teacher applicants with a battery of research-based questions that help gauge interest and aptitude.
 Principals in urban schools are provided with extra questions and scoring rubrics more tailored to their setting, such as "Why do you want to work in this school?" and "What students do you work with most effectively?"
 Says Jo Ann Miller, a seminar leader with Gallup, "There is no difference between good urban or suburban teachers except for one gift, and that is their mission.
 [Successful urban teachers] are driven not only to help kids grow; they have a preference for kids with challenges."

-For more information on the TeacherInsight assessments, visit The Gallup Organization Web site.
+Resources: For more information on the TeacherInsight assessments, visit The Gallup Organization Web site.

 University of Wisconsin-Milwaukee Professor Martin Haberman also has developed an interview process that helps to predict urban teacher success.